Odd moments and adding fractions

 for some explicit constant $\mu_k>0$, which implies Gallagher's estimate for the average of $\mathfrak{S}$.
 When $k$ is odd they proved, for any $\epsilon>0$,

 It has been conjectured, by Lemke Oliver and Soundararajan in \cite{LOS16} and by the second author in \cite{K21}, that when $k\geq 3$ is an odd integer and $h>1$ we have

-The second author proved in \cite{K21} that $R_3(h)\ll (\log h)^{O(1)}h$ (and obtained bounds of comparable quality when $k=5$ in the analogous function field setting).
-We extend this to all odd $k$. \begin{theorem} If $k\geq 3$ is an odd integer and $h>1$ then
+In \cite{K21} the second author obtained bounds of comparable quality (except for the power of $\log h$) when $k=5$ in the analogous function field setting.
+We prove bounds of the conjectured quality for the integers, for all odd $k\geq 3$. \begin{theorem} If $k\geq 3$ is an odd integer and $h \ge 2$ then

 \end{theorem}

 As with Theorem~\ref{thm:montgomery-vaughan-odd}, and in keeping with the previous conjecture for the growth of $R_k(h)$, we believe (but cannot prove) that this upper bound is essentially the best possible, up to the exponent of $\log h$.